Close

 Directions to meeting point

-Meeting time will be 18:00 (6:00 pm) on January 26 at SEEDS’ office in Reykjavík.
+The Meeting time will be at 18:00 (6:00 pm) on April 16 at SEEDS’ office in Reykjavík.
 Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

-Participation fee EUR 350 (Euros).
+EXTRAS / SPECIAL REMARKS: Participation fee EUR 450 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes transportation from the meeting point to the camp (on the first day), the visits available and the night photography workshop & aurora hunting outing.
+It includes transportation from the meeting point to the camp (on the first day) and the night photography workshop.

-Meeting time will be 18:00 (6:00 pm) on January 26 at SEEDS’ office in Reykjavík.
+The Meeting time will be at 18:00 (6:00 pm) on April 16 at SEEDS’ office in Reykjavík.
 Participants that cannot arrive on time (later or delayed flights) will be sent information on how to reach the camp on their own.

-Some excursions (e.g. to the Golden Circle, Reykjanes Peninsula, Hot River hike and/or South Shore) can be arranged at discount fares if there is free time after the camp workshops/sessions.
+Some excursions (e.g. to the Golden Circle, Hot River hike and/or South Shore) can be arranged at discount fares if there is free time after the camp workshops/sessions.

 It may be very cold and/or rainy, so we recommend bringing warm and waterproof clothes (underlayers, overcoats, scarves, gloves and hats) and good walking shoes, as some of the activities take place outdoors.